 dependencies to the newest version that fits the restrictions you define.

 To receive notifications about new version releases you can sign up for libraries.io, a web service that can monitor dependencies and send you alerts on updates.

-The Security Advisories Checker is a web service and a command-line tool, both will examine your
+The Local PHP Security Checker is a command-line tool, which will examine your

 file and tell you if you need to update any of your dependencies.

 Composer can also handle global dependencies and their binaries.
 Usage is straight-forward, all you need